 Wamego High School Advanced Placement

-Classes Offered: Wamego High School offers eight Advanced Placement classes: European history, psychology, American history, AP Literature and Composition, Calculus AB, Statistics, English literature, U.S. government and politics.
+Classes Offered: Wamego High School offers eight Advanced Placement classes: European History, American History, Calculus AB, Statistics, English Language and Composition, U.S. Government and Politics.

 Teachers: Advanced Placement classes are taught at the college level by WHS teachers who have had AP training.

-AP Audit: WHS participated in the course audit required by College Board in the 2006-2007 school year.
-All of the WHS advanced placement classes were approved through the audit, which was designed to ensure the quality of AP course offerings and to preserve the use of the “AP” designation for courses that provide college-level rigor for students.
+AP Audit: Teachers are required to submit their syllabus and curriculum yearly to ensure that the designed courses are the quality of AP Course requirements and to preserve the use of the "AP" designation for courses that provide college-level rigor for students.

 Student Eligibility: Students can begin enrolling in Advanced Placement classes as early as their sophomore year.
 Some of the AP classes require summer reading before the semester the class starts.
 Individual teachers assign material in the spring if it is required for the upcoming fall semester.

 Grading: Students earn an additional grade point toward their g.p.a. for AP classes.
 For example, if a student earns a B in an AP class, they earn 4 points for that class rather than 3.
 The letter grade that is earned shows on the transcript, but the grade point average is weighted.

 AP Exams: Students have the option in the spring semester to take the standardized Advanced Placement course exam which could possibly count as college credit.
 Current cost for an exam is $97 (2023), but fee waivers may be available for students who qualify.
 Students have the opportunity to take practice exams as part of the class curriculum.